caolan/async/intro.md

 Something happened in a waterfall where you want to skip the rest of the execution, so you call an outer callack.
 However, Async will still wait for that inner `next` callback to be called, leaving some closure scope allocated.

-As of version 3.0, you can call any Async callback with `false` as the `error` argument, and the rest of the execution of the Async method will be stopped or ignored.
+As of version 3.0, calling any Async callback with `false` as the `error` argument cancels the flow: remaining work will be stopped or ignored, and the final callback will not run.
+Use `null` instead when a task succeeds and the flow should continue.

 ```javascript
         function (arg, next) {